 12. Driver may require deposit from hirer

-Prior to accepting a hiring, a driver may require a hirer to pay a deposit equal to the anticipated fare as estimated by the driver.
+Prior to accepting a hiring, a driver may require a hirer to pay a deposit equal to the anticipated Schedule 3 fare as estimated by the driver or the contract fare.

+[Regulation 12 amended in Gazette 28 Jun 2016 p.
+2682.]

 13. Driver must accept hirer except in certain circumstances; when driver can terminate hiring

 (1) At any time during which a driver is plying for hire that driver must accept any hirer, and any person accompanying a hirer, as a passenger in the taxi he or she is driving unless —